 \section{Introduction}

 Quantum mechanics (QM) underpins both quantum information science (QIS) and high-energy physics (HEP).
 Despite this shared foundation, the two fields differ significantly in their objectives and have, over time, developed distinct conceptual frameworks and terminologies.
 While HEP is primarily concerned with understanding the fundamental constituents and forces of nature, QIS is focused on harnessing quantum principles to develop powerful computational and communication technologies.
 Deepening our understanding of the foundational aspects of QM can lead to further progress in QIS.
-Although the Large Hadron Collider (LHC) was not originally designed for these studies, it still can serve as a unique laboratory for probing these aspects in a high-energy regime inaccessible elsewhere.
+Although the Large Hadron Collider (LHC) was not originally designed for these studies, it can still serve as a unique laboratory for probing these aspects in a high-energy regime inaccessible elsewhere.
 To effectively use HEP systems for this purpose, it is important to establish a bridge between QIS and HEP.
 In this work, based on experimental results, we establish a correspondence between both fields by evaluating a number of fundamental observables common in QIS within a HEP system, in particular top quarks.

-Top quark-antiquark pairs (\ttbar) are produced at the LHC predominantly via gluon-gluon fusion (\gluglu), with additional contributions from quark-antiquark annihilation (\qqbar).
-Processes involving quark/antiquark-gluon initial states (\qglu) contribute through higher-order QCD corrections.
-Top quark decays to a $W$ boson and a $b$ quark almost 100\% of the times~\cite{ParticleDataGroup:2024cfk}.
-Typically, the \ttbar system is characterized based on the $W$ bosons decay channels.
-When both of them decay leptonically, the event is referred to as dilepton.
-If one $W$ boson decays to a charged lepton and a neutrino, while the other one decays hadronically to a $d$-type ($d$ or $s$) and a $u$-type ($u$ or $c$) quark, the channel is called lepton+jets, since quarks hadronize into jets.
+Top quark--antiquark pairs (\ttbar) are produced at the LHC predominantly via gluon-gluon fusion (\gluglu), with additional contributions from quark-antiquark annihilation (\qqbar).
+Processes involving (anti)quark-gluon initial states (\qglu) contribute through higher-order QCD corrections.
+Top quarks decay almost always to a $W$ boson and a $b$ quark~\cite{ParticleDataGroup:2024cfk}.
+Typically, the \ttbar system is characterized in terms of the decays of the two $W$ bosons.
+When both of them decay to a charged lepton and a neutrino, the event is referred to as dilepton.
+If one $W$ boson decays leptonically, while the other one decays hadronically to a $d$-type ($d$ or $s$) and a $u$-type ($u$ or $c$) quark, the channel is called lepton+jets, since quarks hadronize into jets.